Representative Trial Experience—Energy

 Acted as lead U.S. counsel for Kuwait Finance House (Bahrain), B.S.C., and its senior executives in a global dispute involving interrelated legal proceedings in Bahrain, New Zealand and California.
-Obtained the dismissal of a $62 million lender liability U.S. District Court lawsuit alleging breach of fiduciary duties and concealment claims relating to the plaintiff’s entering into a Sharia law-compliant commercial financing transaction, the enforcement of which in Bahrain resulted in a $3.4 million judgment issued by the Bahrain Chamber for Dispute Resolution, a commercial tribunal established by decree of the King of Bahrain in partnership with the American Arbitration Association AAA.
+Obtained the dismissal of a $62 million lender liability lawsuit filed in U.S. District Court alleging breach of fiduciary duties and concealment claims relating to the plaintiff’s entering into a Sharia law-compliant commercial financing transaction, the enforcement of which in Bahrain resulted in a $3.4 million judgment issued by the Bahrain Chamber for Dispute Resolution, a commercial tribunal established by decree of the King of Bahrain in partnership with the American Arbitration Association.
 Employing an often-misunderstood aspect of California law, obtained a significant attorneys’ fee award in favor of Manatt’s defendant clients that was upheld on appeal in the Ninth Circuit (Teece v.
 Kuwait Finance House (Bahrain) B.S.C., 667 Fed.
 Appx.
-931, (2017)).
+931 (2017)).

 Led a team of Manatt attorneys representing the former owners of D&D Tire, a regional tire retailer and distributor, in litigating a major M&A dispute venued in Reno, Nevada, ultimately to a settlement on the brink of trial.
 The sale of the D&D Tire business closed in 2008, just before the onset of the global economic crisis, with millions of dollars of the purchase price deferred, subject to post-closing performance under an earn-out agreement.
 Despite D&D Tire hitting all the requisite earnings milestones, Purcell refused to pay the balance of the purchase price, claiming that the value of D&D’s business had eroded since the deal closed.
-After more than two years of arbitration conducted by the accounting firm Grant Thornton and a host of depositions across the U.S. and in Mexico, Purcell paid every dollar of the purchase price it owed to Manatt’s clients, including late charges.
+After more than two years of arbitration conducted by the accounting firm Grant Thornton and a host of depositions across the United States and in Mexico, the matter was resolved on terms favorable to Manatt’s clients.
 (2011)

 Notable Experience—Real Estate and Environmental